-Use the methodology outlined in the Column G worksheet - Computation of liabilities indirectly attributable to a particular item of investment capital, to determine the amount of liabilities indirectly attributable to each particular item of investment capital.
+Use Column G worksheet - Computation of liabilities indirectly attributable to a particular item of investment capital, to determine the amount of liabilities indirectly attributable to each particular item of investment capital.

-For each item listed in column A, enter in the respective line in column G the sum of the line L amount from this worksheet (liabilities indirectly attributable to that particular item of investment capital) and the amount of liabilities directly attributable to that particular item of investment capital.
+For each item listed in column A, enter on the respective line in column G the sum of the line L amount from this worksheet (liabilities indirectly attributable to that particular item of investment capital) and the amount of liabilities directly attributable to that particular item of investment capital.